 - Some College faculty also accept Preparatory and adult students

-- NEC faculty and alumni make up almost half of the Boston Symphony Orchestra.
+- NEC faculty and alumni make up half of the Boston Symphony Orchestra.

 - Resident ensembles: Borromeo String Quartet, Weilerstein Trio, The Boston Trio